Employment Discrimination Comes In Many Forms

 I am employment law attorney Robert Nelson.
 At the Nelson Law Group in San Francisco, I represent employers and employees facing employment discrimination issues and claims.

-For almost two decades, I have represented both employers and employees throughout the country in discrimination disputes.
+For over two decades, I have represented both employers and employees throughout the country in discrimination disputes.
 I keenly understand discrimination situations, and how to resolve them, because I have seen them from both sides.

 What Is Employment Discrimination?